dimigourz/verify-repair-lm/README.md

   -> final selected answer
 ```

-This project is designed for small or self-hosted language models, where greedy decoding can be unreliable but running a larger frontier model may be too expensive or undesirable.
+This project is designed for small or self-hosted language models, where greedy decoding can be unreliable and running a larger frontier model may be too expensive or undesirable.

 ---